 Our top pick for

-Dolby Laboratories, Inc is an entertainment business based in the US.
+Dolby Laboratories Inc is an information technology services business based in the US.
 Dolby Laboratories shares (DLB) are listed on the NYSE and all prices are listed in US Dollars.
-Dolby Laboratories employs 2,193 staff and has a trailing 12-month revenue of around USD$1.2 billion.
+Dolby Laboratories employs 2,289 staff and has a trailing 12-month revenue of around 0.00.

 The value of any investment can go up or down depending on news, trends and market conditions.
 We are not investment advisers, so do your own due diligence to understand the risks before you invest.